I keep thinking that people are out to get me.

 These are extremely important.

 Paranoid people tend to jump to conclusions, generalize, take things personally and catastrophize events very easily.
-This is why it’s a good idea to record your suspicious thoughts, the evidence for and against them and how strongly you believe them both before you’ve weighed up the evidence and afterwards.
+This is why it’s a good idea to record your suspicious thoughts, the evidence for and against them and how strongly you believe them both before you’ve weighed up the evidence and afterward.

 Tips: It’s a good idea to have a supportive statement prepared for when you experience paranoid thoughts, for instance: “I am a realistic person” or “They’re just thoughts – they’ll pass soon”.